flexkube/website/content/documentation/helm-charts/_index.md

 - [calico](https://github.com/flexkube/calico-helm-chart) - provides [Calico](https://www.projectcalico.org/) CNI
 - [kubelet-rubber-stamp](https://github.com/flexkube/kubelet-rubber-stamp-helm-chart) - provides daemon, which approves Kubelet serving certificates, which is not done by `kube-controller-manager` as for other Kubelet certificates

-Those charts can be installed from the `flexkube` repository e.g. using the following command:
+Those charts can be installed from the `flexkube` repository e.g. using the following commands:

 ```sh
 helm repo add flexkube https://flexkube.github.io/charts/ && \